Plantar Fibromas

 Non-surgical treatment may help relieve the pain of a plantar fibroma, although it will not make the mass disappear.
 The foot and ankle surgeon may select one or more of the following non-surgical options:

 Surgical treatment to remove the fibroma is considered if the patient continues to experience pain following non-surgical approaches.
 Orthotic devices may be prescribed to provide support to the foot.
-Due to the high incidence of recurrence with this condition, continued follow-up with Dr. Sowell is recommended.
+Due to the high incidence of recurrence with this condition, continued follow-up with the doctors at ETFA is recommended.

 PLEASE NOTE: